Elastohydrodynamics of 3D chemically active filaments

 The dynamics of these flexible filaments in viscous flows are difficult to simulate since there is intrinsic feedback between the filament shape, the distribution of forces and the surrounding fluid.
-There are also accompanying constraints, such as inextensiblity, that must be satisfied throughout the evolution of the system.
-On top of this, simulations are often computationally expensive because the underlying equations are notoriously numerically stiff \citep{duRoure2019dynamics}.
+Simulations are often computationally expensive because the underlying equations are notoriously numerically stiff, and there are often also accompanying constraints, such as inextensiblity, that must be satisfied throughout the evolution of the system \citep{duRoure2019dynamics}.
 A range of methods have been used to model and simulate the hydrodynamics of slender flexible filaments.
-Local slender body theories, such as resistive force theory, \citep{Hancock1953,gray1955propulsion,cox1970motion,batchelor1970slender,lighthill1976flagellar} have been applied to generate fast, efficient simulations of elastic filaments \citep{moreau2018asymptotic,walker2020efficient}, while non-local slender body theories \citep{keller1976slender,johnson1977slender,johnson1980improved,Koens_Lauga_2018} provide greater accuracy through more intensive simulations \citep{tornberg2004simulating}.
-Alternative approaches involve using singularity methods such as regularised Stokeslets \citep{cortez2001method,cortez2005method,hallmcnair2019efficient}, immersed boundary methods \citep{pozrikidis1992boundary,peskin2002immersed} and bead models (\cite{Delmotte2015general} and references therein).
+Local slender body theories, such as resistive force theory \citep{Hancock1953,gray1955propulsion,cox1970motion,batchelor1970slender,lighthill1976flagellar}, have been applied to generate fast, efficient simulations of elastic filaments \citep{moreau2018asymptotic,walker2020efficient}, while non-local slender body theories \citep{keller1976slender,johnson1977slender,johnson1980improved,Koens_Lauga_2018} provide greater accuracy through more intensive simulations \citep{tornberg2004simulating}.
+Alternative approaches involve using singularity methods such as regularised Stokeslets \citep{cortez2001method,cortez2005method,hallmcnair2019efficient}, immersed boundary methods \citep{pozrikidis1992boundary,peskin2002immersed} and bead models \citep[][and references therein]{Delmotte2015general}.
 These models have been developed further to investigate the interaction of flexible fibres and the behaviour of passive and active suspensions \citep{tornberg2004simulating,schoeller2021methods}.

 Elastic filaments demonstrate a wide range of interesting and exciting behaviours, depending on the strength of applied forces relative to the stiffness of the material.
 As summarised in the review of \cite{duRoure2019dynamics}, as the strength of external forcing or the flexibility of passive fibres in a flow increases, the dynamics progress from behaving as rigid rods, to undergoing buckling instabilities, folding through hook shapes, and contorting out-of-plane, depending on the prescribed flow and surrounding environment.